Denis J. O'Connell: Retirement and death

-On January 19, 1912, O'Connell was appointed as the seventh bishop of Richmond by Pius X.
+In November 1925, Cardinal Gaetano de Lai of the Sacred Consistorial Congregation (now the Dicastery for Bishops) wrote to O'Connell to seek his retirement as Bishop of Richmond.
+O'Connell subsequently submitted his resignation, which was accepted by Pope Pius XI on January 15, 1926.
+At that time, the pope gave him the honorary position of Titular Archbishop of Mariamme.

-O'Connell's resignation for health reasons as bishop of Richmond was accepted by Pope Pius XI on January 15, 1926.
-At that time, the pope named him as titular bishop of Mariamme.
+O'Connell died in Richmond a year later, on January 1, 1927, at the age of 77.

-Denis O'Connell died on January 1, 1927, in Richmond at age 77.
 Bishop Denis J. O'Connell High School in Arlington, Virginia, now part of the Diocese of Arlington, was named for him.